ml4economics/classification/KNIME/README.md

 * to see the results of a workflow node, right click and select one of the results option.
 For instance, there's an *Accuracy Statistics* in the context menu of the *Score* node or an *Image* in the *ROC Curve* node.

 The workflows as stored here are not executed.
 That means the model will be built when you first execute the entire workflow.

+## KNIME and Jupyter Notebooks

+You can also embed KNIME workflows in Jupyter notebooks.
+Check out https://www.knime.com/blog/knime-and-jupyter.